rmoralespp/jsonl/README.md

 ### About

-jsonl is a simple Python Library for Handling JSON Lines Files
+Simple Python Library for Handling JSON Lines Files.
+Recognizes ".gz" and ".gzip" extensions to handle gzip-compressed files.

-`jsonl` exposes an API similar to the `json` module from the standard library.
+Exposes an API similar to the `json` module from the standard library.

 ### Installation (via pip)